 Emperor Gratian was soon succeeded by Emperor Magnus Maximus, who heard the case of Priscillian and his movement, and ordered another synod be convened to deal with the matter.
 That council, in 384, ordered Instantius deposed (likely because he’d ordained Priscillian).
 Even then, as before, that didn’t prove conclusive, and the matter ended up being heard by the Imperial court directly.
 The case was handed off, to be decided by the regional prefect.

 At that point, things became serious.
 A prefectural trial, of sorts, was held in 385.
 Priscillian and the other leaders of his movement were found to have practiced magic.
+If that sounds as if it came out of left field, that’s because it did: This was a made-up accusation and conviction.
+“Heresy,” you see, wasn’t against Roman secular law; magic, on the other hand, was.
 Based on this judgment, the Emperor condemned Priscillian and the rest of the movement’s leadership to death.
 Efforts to head off this sentence were undertaken by influential Christian leaders such as Martin of Tours and Ambrose of Milan.
 To be clear, none of them were supporters of Priscillian or his movement; but they objected to the state interfering in what they considered a purely ecclesiastical affair.

 But nothing they did was enough to save Priscillian or his cadre.
 Roman officials executed them as ordered.
 This was the first time a Christian had killed any other Christian due to heresy.
 Of course, in strict legal terms, that is not why Priscillian had been put to death.
 As noted, it was due to his presumed practice of magic.
-Still, there’d never have been any trial at all, if not for outrage about Priscillian’s “heresy.”
-So there can be no question about why he was killed.
+To be clear, however, there’d never have been any trial at all, much less a conviction for using magic, if not for the general sanctimonious outrage within Church hierarchy about Priscillian’s “heresy.”
+So there can be no question about why he was killed: It was due to his “heresy,” not due to his practicing magic.

 The execution of Priscillian and the other leaders of his movement rippled through western Christendom.
 The Pope censured the Emperor, the prefect, and Ithacius as well.
 Denunciations of Maximus and his regime, over the Priscillian affair, were pronounced throughout Iberia and Gaul.
-Ithacius and other hierarchs who’d engineered Priscillian’s demise were effectively persona non grata.
+(Priscillian and his movement had been popular, if not revered, among lay Christians in the region as well as a minority of clergy.)
+Ithacius and other hierarchs who’d engineered Priscillian’s demise were effectively persona non grata — even among some of the hierarchs who’d otherwise hated Priscillian.
 Maximus’s successor Valentinian II almost immediately after his ascension in 388 ordered them deposed and exiled, and formally ended any prosecution of surviving Priscillianists.

 Still, none of these punishments were enough to alter the fundamental fact that a precedent had been set: That Christians could punish, and kill, heretics simply because they were heretics.
 This was a lesson that would be carried forward, through the Middle Ages and even into the early modern era, to terrible effect.